JacobMannix/kubernetes-stafford/README.md

 #
 ### Kubernetes
 The necessary files to run this project with kubernetes are contained within the [kubernetes](/kubernetes) folder.
-- [stafford-secrets-example.yaml](/kubernetes/secrets) - used to mount a volume with the necessary secrets accessable to the pod containing the docker container for the app
+- [stafford-secrets-example.yaml](/kubernetes/secrets) - used to mount a volume with the secrets to the pod containing the docker container for the app.
-- [stafford-pv.yaml](/kubernetes/services) - create a necessary persistent volume
+- [stafford-pv.yaml](/kubernetes/services) - create a necessary persistent volume.
 - [stafford-pvc.yaml](/kubernetes/services) - create the necessary persistent volume claim needed to store the file in the [data](/src/data) folder.
-- [stafford-cj.yaml](/kubernetes/services) - contains the necessary information to access the secrets volume and persistant volume needed by the app
+- [stafford-cj.yaml](/kubernetes/services) - contains the necessary information to access the secrets volume and persistant volume needed by the app.

 ```shell
 kubectl create -f file-name.yaml